luketpeterson/fuzzy_rocks/README.md

 - Startup time matters (You can't recompute key variants at load time)
 - You have millions of keys and care about memory footprint

+**NOTE** This README is the front page of the crate docs, but many links are broken unless viewed in context.
+You can access the complete docs for the latest release [HERE](https://docs.rs/fuzzy_rocks)

 ## Records & Keys

 A [Table] contains records, each of which has a unique [RecordID], and each record is associated